 “Anita!
-Anita!” the girl’s father had yelled.
+Anita!” the girl’s father had yelled in a frightened voice.

 My name is Ada Stone.
 Someone has trapped me in this place.
 I am scared.
 The only light that shines in the darkness of this abode is the candlelight that is lit on the table beside me.
 It is cold, I think I may be freezing to death.
 Something is coming.
 Lord, if you can hear me, let me be free, let me be free.
 If anyone finds this journal, tell my daughter, Anita, I love her.
 She is everything that makes my life bright.
-But now I must go, and I wish you a wonderful life ahead of you Anita.
+But now I must go, and I wish a wonderful life ahead of you, Anita.
 Goodbye.

-I learned that my mother had not died during my birthing, but in this god awful home in this forest.
+I learned that my mother had not died during my birthing, but in this god-awful home in this forest.
 My father had lied to me about her, why would he do such a thing.
 To protect me?
 From what?
 What is this place?
 I have so many questions I want answers to, however, if my fate is any at all like my mother’s, I will never have them answered.
 Why did I step foot inside this forest?
 My father told me to never venture into this place.
 Before this journal was exposed to me, I saw no harm in exploration.